pollinations/Gnawave/index.md

 - [Gnawave Release Highlights](#gnawave-release-highlights)
 - [Institutional Engagement and Support](#institutional-engagement-and-support)

 The **Gnawave Project** is an *interdisciplinary initiative* that merges the **distinctive rhythmic patterns** of *Gnawa music* with the **analytical capabilities** of *artificial intelligence*.
 This initiative seeks to preserve a *vital cultural heritage* and to broaden the scope of AI research in understanding and replicating complex musical traditions.
+The project's residency phase begins on Thu, Jun 13, 2024, and culminates with the Essaouira Festival from Thu, Jun 27, 2024 – Sat, Jun 29, 2024.

 ## **Collaborative Objectives** 🎯